pjc0247/Nventory/readme.md

 ----
 ### __If you don't care about Hackers__
 It's okay, most of singleplay games doesn't care about manipulations.<br>
 Just use __Nventory__ for online storage.
-All items will be safe on any devices.
+All items will be avaliable on any devices.

 ### __If you care about Securities__
 You may not use __AddItem__ or __UpdateItem__ on client.
 Items should be issued by server.<br>